 The Asset Class is used to organize capital assets in the broad classifications detailed above.
 An essential function of the asset class is to establish a link between the asset master record and the related posting to the accounting general ledger.
-Therefore, assets purchased, constructed or donated that meet or exceed the capitalization threshold or minimum-reporting requirements must be uniformly classified, utilizing the existing Asset Class structure.
+Therefore, assets purchased, constructed, or donated that meet or exceed the capitalization threshold or minimum-reporting requirements must be uniformly classified, utilizing the existing 4-digit Asset Class structure, eg., 2100 Low Value Equipment.
 Each Asset Class is further detailed into Class Codes.
 The Class Code breaks the Asset Class into groups of similar items.
-The Class Code also contains the recommended estimated useful life (expressed in years) for the group of assets.
+The Class Code also contains the recommended estimated useful life (expressed in years) for that group of assets.